Active Release Techniques (ART)

 These treatment protocols – over 500 specific moves – are unique to ART.
 They allow providers to identify and correct the specific problems that are affecting each individual patient.
 ART is not a cookie-cutter approach – which means that every patient does not get the same treatment.

 What is the history of Active Release Techniques?

 ART has been developed and refined by Chiropractic Doctor Mr. Michael Leahy, DC, CCSP.
 Chiropractic Dr. Leahy noticed that his patients’ symptoms seemed to be related to changes in their soft tissue that could be felt by hand.
 After running a very successful practice, Chiropractic Dr. Leahy now teaches and certifies health care providers (including Chiropractors ) all over the world to use Active Release Techniques.

 Because of Chiropractic Dr. Leahy’s background as a Chiropractor , the majority of practitioners of ART are also Chiropractors .
 ART is a very complementary system to use alongside any kind of Chiropractic skeletal adjustment.
-Chiropractor Andrew Hunter DC learned the Lower Extremity and Upper Extremity ART protocols from classes led by Chiropractic Dr. Leahy in 2005.
-Chiropractor Andrew Hunter DC also learned the Spine ART protocols from a class led Chiropractic Dr. Leahy in 2006.
+Chiropractor Andrew Hunter learned the Lower Extremity and Upper Extremity ART protocols from classes led by Chiropractic Dr. Leahy in 2005.
+Chiropractor Andrew Hunter also learned the Spine ART protocols from a class led Chiropractic Dr. Leahy in 2006.

 Subsequently, Chiropractor Andrew Hunter also learned the Long Tract Nerve Entrapment protocols from Chiropractic Dr. Leahy.
 Chiropractor Andrew Hunter has been been using various of these protocols every clinic day since that time.
 Chiropractor Andrew Hunter regards ART as the most complete soft-tissue system currently available.